CourtHive/tods-competition-factory/src/drawEngine/documentation/avoidance.md

 ```

 **policyName** is not required but useful for identifying a policy which has been attached to a **drawDefinition**

-**pairedPriority** determines whether to prioritize positions which are paired with a non-conflicting participant or unpaired positions; true by default and pairs with no conflict are ony de-prioritiezed if pairedPriority === false.
-The logic is that the sooner participants are paired with a non-conflicting participant the greater probility that conflicts can be avoided as available positions become more scarce.

 **roundsToSeparate** defines the desired separation; if undefined defaults to maximum separation.